mike-neumann/vital/COMPARISONS.md

 Listeners are pretty much the same in Vital, as they are already pretty lightweight in Spigot / Paper.

+In Vital, you don't have to register listeners anymore.
 </td>
 </tr>
 </table>